Before we talk about HR 4423…

 and its supporters, Mr. Payne’s amendment was not a whitewash of the

-Addis Ababa.
+crimes of the regime in Addis Ababa.
 The amendment acknowledges the

 widespread human rights abuse and suggests corrective mechanisms.
 Our